 But with attention to the right details, a good designer can make most styles work for most petite brides.

-Fit and flare, a-line, and a simple sheath tend to be the more popular favorites among designers.
+Flared skirts, a-line, and simple sheaths tend to be the more popular favorites among designers.
 However, paying close attention to how the dress flatters your figure is the most crucial aspect of finding the perfect design.
 And whatever type of silhouette you choose, simple outlines usually work best.

 A Flattering Silhouette is All About Proportion

 I agree with other designers that fit and flare, a-line and sheath dresses are usually the best for petite women.
 But sometimes these wedding dress styles may not be the best for a particular petite body type.

 The goal is to achieve a look that is proportional and balanced, like an hourglass shape.
 These styles are well suited for that purpose.
 It’s not magic — it’s a matter of finding the right balance.

 The accurate placement of construction details and embellishments is essential for petite bridal gowns.
 Petite brides have lot more silhouette and style options with a custom dress because those details can be perfectly placed to create your best shape.